-When a young person reports directly to a Buzzers Academies member of staff, it is particularly important for the member of staff to respond appropriately.
-If a young person says or indicates that they are being abused, staff should:
+When a child or young person reports directly to a Buzzers Academies member of staff, it is particularly important for the member of staff to respond appropriately.
+If a child or young person says or indicates that they are being abused, staff should:

-- Stay calm so as not to frighten the young person. - Reassure the young person that they are not to blame and that they are right to tell. - Ensure the immediate safety of the child or young person. - Take what the child or young person says seriously. - Listen to the young person, showing that you are taking them seriously. - Keep questions to a minimum so that there is a clear and accurate understanding of what has been said.
-(The law is very strict and child abuse cases have been dismissed where it is felt that the young person has been led and ideas have been suggested when questioning).
-Only ask questions to clarify facts. - Re-assure the child or young person but do not make promises of confidentiality or outcome, which might not be feasible in the light of subsequent developments. - Inform the young person that you must inform other people about what they have told you.
-Tell the young person this is to help stop the abuse continuing. - Inform the parents/guardians immediately, unless you have specific reason not to e.g., the child has named the parent/guardian as the abuser.
-If this is the case, then contact the 'Emergency Contact' and the Buzzers Academies Designated Safeguarding Lead (DSL).
-If they are unavailable, contact local Children's Services or the Police for guidance. - The safety of the young person is paramount.
-If the young person needs urgent medical attention call an ambulance, inform the doctors of the concern, and ensure they are made aware that this is a child protection issue. - Record all information on the 'Incident Report Form'. - Report the incident to the Buzzers Academies Designated Safeguarding Lead (DSL).
+- Stay calm so as not to frighten the child/young person. - Reassure the child/young person that they are not to blame and that they are right to tell. - Ensure the immediate safety of the child/young person. - Take what the child/young person says seriously. - Listen to the child/young person, showing that you are taking them seriously. - Keep questions to a minimum so that there is a clear and accurate understanding of what has been said.
+The law is very strict and child abuse cases have been dismissed where it is felt that the child/young person has been led and ideas have been suggested when questioning.
+Only ask questions to clarify facts. - Reassure the child/young person but do not make promises of confidentiality or outcome, which might not be feasible in the light of subsequent developments. - Inform the child/young person that you must inform other people about what they have told you.
+Tell the child/young person this is to help stop the abuse continuing. - Inform the parents/carers/guardians immediately, unless you have specific reason not to e.g. the child/young person has named the parent/carer/guardian as the abuser.
+If this is the case, then contact the 'Emergency Contacts' and the company Designated Safeguarding Lead (DSL).
+If they are unavailable, contact local Children's Services or the Police for guidance. - The safety of the child/young person is paramount.
+If the child/young person needs urgent medical attention call an ambulance, inform the doctors of the concern, and ensure they are made aware that this is a child protection issue. - Record all information on an 'Incident Report Form'. - Report the incident to the company Designated Safeguarding Lead (DSL).